Gary J. Shapiro

-Gary J. Shapiro is an American author and lobbyist who is the CEO and Vice Chair of the Consumer Technology Association (CTA)^{®}.
-Shapiro is the author of the books Pivot or Die, How Leaders Thrive When Everything Changes, Ninja Future: Secrets to Success in the New World of Innovation (2019), Ninja Innovation: The Ten Killer Strategies of the World’s Most Successful Businesses (William Morrow, 2013) and The Comeback: How Innovation Will Restore the American Dream (2011).
+Gary J. Shapiro is an American author and lobbyist who is the Executive Chair and CEO of the Consumer Technology Association (CTA)^{®}.
+Shapiro is the author of the books Pivot or Die, How Leaders Thrive When Everything Changes, Ninja Future: Secrets to Success in the New World of Innovation (2019), Ninja Innovation: The Ten Killer Strategies of the World’s Most Successful Businesses (William Morrow, 2013), and The Comeback: How Innovation Will Restore the American Dream (2011).
 Through these books, interviews, and opinion pieces, Shapiro explains the economic importance of innovation.
-He has spoken at DLD, Milken, The Next Web and SXSW.
+He has spoken at DLD, Milken, The Next Web, and SXSW.

 Career

 Shapiro with Cory Booker and Blake Farenthold, in Washington, D.C.

 Shapiro was an associate at the law firm of Squire, Sanders and Dempsey.
 He also worked as a legislative aide on Capitol Hill.

 He co-founded and chaired the HDTV Model Station, served as a leader of the Advanced Television Test Center (ATTC) and is a charter inductee to the Academy of Digital Television Pioneers, receiving its highest award as the industry leader most influential in advancing HDTV.

 Shapiro served as chairman of the Home Recording Rights Coalition.

 While Shapiro was at Georgetown, J. Edward Day, a senior partner at Squire, began to mentor Shapiro.
 He instructed Shapiro to begin monitoring developments in the Sony case.
 The case was filed to prevent Sony and retailers from making and selling video cassette recorders.
 The decision by the Ninth Circuit against Sony spurred a group of retailers, consumer groups and manufacturers, such as 3M, General Electric and RCA, to start weekly meetings in order to coordinate their fight against the verdict.
 These meetings quickly resulted in the creation of the HRRC.
 As chairman of the coalition, Shapiro has testified before Congress and has helped ensure the growth of the video rental market, VCRs, home computers, and audio-recording equipment, including MP3 technology.